paritosh0707/AgentDock/docs/SCHEMA_PACKAGE_SPEC.md

     # Fallback for environments where common not installed
     # (shouldn't happen in production, but useful for development)
     import warnings
-    warnings.warn("agentdock_common not found, using local error definitions")
+    warnings.warn("dockrion_common not found, using local error definitions")

     # Keep local definitions as fallback
     class DockfileError(Exception):